Effect of isoscalar and isovector scalar fields on baryon semileptonic decays in nuclear matter: Introduction

 In the QMC model, baryons in matter are usually described by the MIT bag model.
 However, in the present calculation, instead of the bag, we would like to adopt an alternative way to confine the quarks, that is, a relativistic confinement potential of the scalar-vector harmonic oscillator (HO) type

 The QMC model with the relativistic HO potential is sometimes referred as the quark mean field (QMF) model~\cite{toki98qmf, shen00qmf} or the modified quark-meson coupling (MQMC) model~\cite{barik13n}.
-This quark model has some pleasant feature that all quantities of interest can be basically calculated analytically, and that the model itself is completely {\em mismatch-free} and hence is still applicable to the case where SU(3) breaking is not small.
+This quark model has some pleasant feature that all quantities of interest can be basically calculated analytically, and that the model itself does not involve the radius problem, which occurs in the bag model, and hence is still applicable to the case where SU(3) breaking is not small.
 Of course, it has also some disadvantages.
 It is well known that the scalar-vector type potential does not produce any spin-orbit splitting in the baryon spectra.
 In particular, concerning the axial-vector coupling constant, because such a quark model requires that the quark has a constituent quark mass ($\sim 300$ MeV), it may be difficult to reproduce the experimental value itself~\cite{chodos74bag, cbm81, tonyadv13}.
 However, we are interested primarily in SU(3) breaking, not in the absolute value of axial charge predicted within a given quark model.
 Thus, it is possible to discuss how the $\sigma$ and $\delta$ fields contribute to the in-medium axial-vector coupling {\em qualitatively}.

 Of course, a more accurate approach from first principles, such as lattice QCD, would be required to analyse the precise experimental data in the future.
 At present, in Refs.~\cite{sasaki09lat, erkol10ax, sasaki12lat, sasaki17lat, savanur20lat, seng23quark} the weak form factors of nucleon and hyperons have been discussed in terms of lattice QCD.